mathigon/textbooks/content/circles-and-pi/content.md

 #### Surface Area of a Cone

+::: .todo

 ::: column.grow

-{.fixme} cone surface animation
+cone surface animation

-{.fixme} From this, we can see that the lateral face’s edge is 2πr and the sector of a circle with radius l.
+From this, we can see that the lateral face’s edge is 2πr and the sector of a circle with radius l.
 We can find the total surface area by adding these together.

-{.fixme} This shaded section is actually part of a larger circle that has a radius of s, the slant height of the cone.
+This shaded section is actually part of a larger circle that has a radius of s, the slant height of the cone.

 ::: column(width=300)